linn2punkt0/Setup-Files/README.md

 ### Installation
 - For these files you need Yarn.
 Run "brew install yarn".
-- Create folder for your project and CD into it.
+- Create folder for your project and "cd" into it.
-- Run "Yarn init"
+- Run "yarn init"
 - Run "yarn add react react-dom next" to install Next.
-TO BE CONTINUED.
+- TO BE CONTINUED.

 ## Gatsby
 ADD GATSBY INSTRUCTIONS